 Past performance of the investment-linked plan’s fund record is not a guarantee of its future performance.

-Some factors you should consider before purchasing an investment-linked insurance plan
+What factors should consider before purchasing an investment-linked insurance plan?

 Once you have decided on buying an investment-linked insurance plan, you should consider factors such as the amount of the investment, the choice of either single or regular premium plans, fund choices, and the level of protection you need.
 Buying such a product is like having a personalised plan tailored to meet your special financial needs.
 It is important that you evaluate your options carefully to find the right plan with the right fund to suit your needs.
 There are a few things that you must consider when buying an investment-linked insurance plan: